olcf/olcf-user-docs/accounts/olcf_policy_guide.rst

 -  Only store sensitive data in designated locations.
 Do not store sensitive data in your User Home directory.
+-  Do not include sensitive or controlled information in file or directory names, application names, job names or submission scripts, environment variables, or any other unencrypted text.
 -  Never allow access to your sensitive data to anyone outside of your group.
 -  Transfer of sensitive data must be through the use encrypted methods